-- 17.XX Subject to available funding, generate, record and compile biological and ecological data as well as information on the illegal logging and poaching of agarwood species populations remaining in the wild.
+- 17.XX Subject to available funding, generate, record and compile biological and ecological data as well as information on the illegal logging and poaching of agarwood-producing species populations remaining in the wild.
 Report this information at the regional agarwood workshop referred to in Dec.
-17.XX and agree on regional priorities to ensure the survival of populations of agarwood-producing species in the wild. - 17.XX Develop policies to encourage the sustainable trade of parts and derivatives of agarwood-producing species derived from artificial inoculation.
+17.XX and agree on regional priorities to ensure the survival of populations of agarwood-producing species in the wild. - 17.XX Develop policies to encourage the sustainable use of and trade in of parts and derivatives of artificially propagated agarwood-producing trees species derived from artificial inoculation.